-From late 2015, Ingenium replaced the engines sourced from Ford.
+From late 2015, Ingenium replaced the engines sourced from Ford’s engine plant in Bridgend in Wales.
 The engine range is produced at the new £500 million, 100,000m2 Engine Manufacturing Centre at Wolverhampton in the West Midlands in the UK.

 Ingenium’s design is configurable and flexible for longitudinal and lateral architectures and for front, rear, and all-wheel drive, together with auto and manual transmissions.
-Depending on configuration, engines have either a single twin-scroll turbocharger, or two twin-scroll turbochargers, with ceramic ball bearings.
+Depending on configuration, engines have either a single twin-scroll turbo-charger, or two twin-scroll turbo-chargers, with ceramic ball bearings.
 Valve train design follows the traditional Jaguar approach of chain driven double overhead camshafts (DOHC).
 Particular emphasis has been placed on achieving exceptionally low internal friction, which is described as being 17% less than its 2.2 litre diesel predecessor.
-Computer-controlled variable oil and water pumps, a split circuit cooling system enable fast warm ups.
-While a simplified cam drive system, crankshafts that are offset from the centre of the block and electronically controlled piston cooling jets all help to improve efficiency in the oil pumping circuit.
+Computer-controlled variable oil and water pumps and a split circuit cooling system enable fast warm ups.
+While a simplified cam drive system, crankshafts that are offset from the centre of the block, and electronically controlled piston cooling jets all help to improve efficiency in the oil pumping circuit.

 Ingenium Diesel Engines

 The new generation of Ingenium diesel engines are wholly designed and manufactured by Jaguar Land Rover.
-No opportunity has been missed in ensuring their design is right on the cutting edge of technical advancement making them the the most efficient Jaguar diesel engines ever built.
+No opportunity has been missed in ensuring their design is right on the cutting edge of technical advancement, making them the most efficient Jaguar diesel engines ever built.